samplchallenges/SAMPL-containers/tutorials/README.md

 # Introduction to SAMPL Containerized Methods

 ## Purpose:
 In [SAMPL4](https://link.springer.com/article/10.1007%2Fs10822-013-9702-2), we learned that human knowledge can be a key factor influencing the success of a computational drug discovery method.
 To work around this finding, we are creating an automated arm of SAMPL challenges to run methods head-to-head without human intervention.
-To accomplish this, we will use containerized [Docker](https://www.docker.com/resources/what-container) methods.
+To accomplish this, we will use containerized methods.
+The container engines--programs to build containers--we will use are [Docker](https://www.docker.com/resources/what-container) and [Singularity](https://sylabs.io/guides/3.5/user-guide/introduction.html).

 The following tutorial is meant to teach the basics of building a simple container to predict docking poses.
 Here, we use both Python code and command-line programs (specifically, Autodock Vina and MGL Tools).

+## An Important Disclaimer
+This main tutorial uses the [Docker](https://www.docker.com/resources/what-container) container engine to build containers.

+If you are primarily developing your container on a High Performace Computing (HPC) Cluster, you will more than likely need to use a Singularity container engine.
+Most HPC clusters will not have the Docker program installed.
+Please see [this tutorial]() on how to build a container using Singularity.

+If you have the ability to use either Docker or Singularity as your container engine, please use Docker.
+The accepted best practice for containers is to build and store them as Docker containers.

 ## Background and Prerequisites